 Click on the code area and press CTRL + C (for Windows) / CMD + C (for Macintosh) to copy the code.

 The bad news is that the human body is not made to consume excessive amounts of sugar, especially in the form of fructose.
 In fact, your body metabolizes fructose differently than sugar.
-It is actually a hepatotoxin and is metabolized directly into fat — factors that can cause a whole host of problems that can have far-reaching effects on your health.
+As explained in the next section, it is actually a hepatotoxin and is metabolized directly into fat — factors that can cause a whole host of problems that can have far-reaching effects on your health.

-Dr. Robert Lustig, a professor of Clinical Pediatrics in the Division of Endocrinology in the University of California and a pioneer in decoding sugar metabolism, says that your body can safely metabolize at least six teaspoons of added sugar per day.
+Dr. Robert Lustig, a professor of clinical pediatrics in the division of endocrinology in the University of California and a pioneer in decoding sugar metabolism, says that your body can safely metabolize at least 6 teaspoons of added sugar per day.

-• It overloads and damages your liver — The effects of too much sugar or fructose can be likened to the effects of alcohol.3 All the fructose you eat gets shuttled to the only organ that has the transporter for it: your liver.
+- It overloads and damages your liver — The effects of too much sugar or fructose can be likened to the effects of alcohol.5 All the fructose you eat gets shuttled to the only organ that has the transporter for it: your liver.
 This severely taxes and overloads the organ, leading to potential liver damage.

-• It tricks your body into gaining weight and affects your insulin and leptin signaling — Fructose fools your metabolism by turning off your body's appetite-control system.
-It fails to stimulate insulin, which in turn fails to suppress ghrelin, or "the hunger hormone," which then fails to stimulate leptin or "the satiety hormone."4 This causes you to eat more and develop insulin resistance.
+- It tricks your body into gaining weight and affects your insulin and leptin signaling — Fructose fools your metabolism by turning off your body's appetite-control system.
+It fails to stimulate insulin, which in turn fails to suppress ghrelin, or "the hunger hormone," which then fails to stimulate leptin or "the satiety hormone."6 This causes you to eat more and develop insulin resistance.

-- It causes metabolic dysfunction — Eating too much sugar causes a barrage of symptoms known as classic metabolic syndrome.5 These include weight gain, abdominal obesity, decreased HDL and increased LDL cholesterol levels, elevated blood sugar, elevated triglycerides and high blood pressure.
+- It causes metabolic dysfunction — Eating too much sugar causes a barrage of symptoms known as classic metabolic syndrome.7 These include weight gain, abdominal obesity, decreased HDL and increased LDL cholesterol levels, elevated blood sugar, elevated triglycerides and high blood pressure.

-• It increases your uric acid levels — High uric acid levels6 are a risk factor for heart and kidney disease.
+- It increases your uric acid levels — High uric acid levels8 are a risk factor for heart and kidney disease.
 In fact, the connection between fructose, metabolic syndrome and your uric acid is now so clear that your uric acid level can now be used as a marker for fructose toxicity.

-• Your liver metabolizes alcohol the same way as sugar — as both serve as substrates for converting dietary carbohydrate into fat.
+- Your liver metabolizes alcohol the same way as sugar — Both serve as substrates for converting dietary carbohydrate into fat.
 This promotes insulin resistance, fatty liver and dyslipidemia (abnormal fat levels in your blood).

-- Fructose can directly and indirectly stimulate the brain's "hedonic pathway" — creating habituation and dependence, the same way that ethanol does.
+- Fructose can directly and indirectly stimulate the brain's "hedonic pathway" — This creates habituation and dependence, the same way that ethanol does.

-I also advise you to severely limit your consumption of refined carbohydrates (waffles, cereals, bagels, etc.) and grains, as they actually break down to sugar in your body, which increases your insulin levels and causes insulin resistance.
+I also advise you to severely limit your consumption of refined carbohydrates (waffles, cereals, bagels and more) and grains, as they actually break down to sugar in your body, which increases your insulin levels and causes insulin resistance.

 As a general recommendation, keep your total fructose consumption below 25 grams per day, including that from whole fruit.
 Keep in mind that although fruits are rich in nutrients and antioxidants, they also naturally contain fructose, and if consumed in high amounts may actually worsen your insulin sensitivity and raise your uric acid levels.
 Check out this article to see how much fructose is in the common fruits you eat.